mgravell/pigrostat/docs/Journey.md

 but if we'd have done that, *would I have had nearly this much fun?* I think not!

-More to the point: maybe folks selling smart controllers *that are likely to have an inductive load* (i.e. humidifiers): should take take to protect their relays from voltage transients from these loads!
+More to the point: maybe folks selling smart controllers *that are likely to have an inductive load* (i.e. humidifiers): should take care to protect their relays from voltage transients from these loads!
 This seems like a simple step that would prevent a *ton* of returns.
 Snubbers are cheap: this is not something you need to omit for cost-saving.

 ## Conclusion